 One day a mill hand came to the miller and asked about work.
 The miller said that he desperately needed a helper, but he had to tell him that things were not exactly right in his mill.
 The mill hand was an outgoing fellow, and he asked the master to hire him, saying that he would deal with the spook.
 The master agreed to this.

 That night the mill hand went into the mill, taking a sword with him.
-At the strike of midnight a wet cat crept through a hole into the mill and sat down next on the stove bench.
+At the stroke of midnight a wet cat crept through a hole into the mill and sat down next on the stove bench.
 After it had sat there a while and second cat came, and then a third one, and they took places next to the first cat.

 And then a miracle!
 The more they warmed themselves, the larger they grew.

 Then the first cat said, "Shall we?
 Shall we?"